Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Februari 2026 00.01.06 UTC
+- WIB: Sabtu, 14 Februari 2026 00.51.14 UTC
-- WITA: Sabtu, 14 Februari 2026 01.01.06 UTC
+- WITA: Sabtu, 14 Februari 2026 01.51.14 UTC
-- WIT: Sabtu, 14 Februari 2026 02.01.06 UTC
+- WIT: Sabtu, 14 Februari 2026 02.51.14 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational